Skip to main content

 create_schema

-Lastly, we need to create a route which then invokes our action.
-A route contains some meta information like a description, the request and response schemas, and which action should be invoked.
+Lastly, we need to create an operation which then invokes our action.
+An operation contains meta information like a description, the request and response schemas, and which action should be invoked.
 In our example we simply select the action and the schema which we have created.

 create_schema